 Susan Morovati Finizio ’87

-Director of Communcations and Strategic Marketing B.S., Boston University M.B.A., University of Delaware At Friends since 2006
+Director of Communications and Strategic Marketing B.S., Boston University M.B.A., University of Delaware At Friends since 2006

 Susan originally joined the staff of Wilmington Friends in 1999 as Director of Communications.
 In 2002, she left the workforce to stay home with her children and work as a freelance graphic designer.
-She rejoined WFS in 2006 as Family Resource Coordinator and, in 2011, gained additional responsibilities as the school's Environmental Stewardship Coordinator.
+She rejoined WFS in 2006 as Family Resource Coordinator and, in 2011, gained additional responsibilities as the School's Environmental Stewardship Coordinator.
 She was subsequently appointed Strategic Marketing Manager in the summer of 2013 and to her current role in the summer of 2017.
-Prior to joining Friends, Susan worked as Design Manager in the Marketing Department of Wilmington Trust Company and received the 1998 Super Achiever Award.
+Prior to joining Friends, Susan worked as Design Manager in the Marketing Department of Wilmington Trust Company.
 Susan and her husband JC are the parents of two Friends students.

-Jonathan Huxtable became Head of Middle School at Friends in July 2012 and the varsity coach for badeball in 2018; he had previously served the school as a teacher and coach from 1993-2002, and as Middle School Dean for Students from 1999-2002.
+Jonathan Huxtable became Head of Middle School at Friends in July 2012 and the varsity coach for baseball in 2018; he had previously served the school as a teacher and coach from 1993-2002, and as Middle School Dean for Students from 1999-2002.
 After serving for two years as Director of Development for the Genesee Valley Outdoor Learning Center, Jon became the founding head of Harford Friends School (MD), where over an eight-year tenure, he led the school's expansion from a single grade to a vibrant K-8 program.
 Jon is currently a Trustee with Kendal-Crosslands Communities, a member of the Heads Support and Evaluation Committee at Friends School of Mullica Hill, and a member of the Harvard Club of Delaware Education Scholarship Committee.
-He also coaches youth hockey and 14U travel baseball.
 Jon, an active Quaker, has two children who are students at Friends.

 Director of Development B.A., James Madison University M.A., Virginia Polytechnic Institute and State University At Friends since 2012 firstname.lastname@example.org